formtapez/ZigUP/README.md

 # Flashing with CC Debugger
 1. Get **SmartRF Flash Programmer v1.12.8 (not v2.x!)** from https://www.ti.com/tool/flash-programmer
+2. Connect CC Debugger to the Debug-Port of ZigUP with an 1:1 cable.
-2. Select "Program CCxxxx..." and "System-on-Chip" tab
+3. Select "Program CCxxxx..." and "System-on-Chip" tab
-3. Load HEX-File and perform "Erase, program and verify" action
+4. Load HEX-File and perform "Erase, program and verify" action

+# Packet Sniffing using CC Debugger
+1. Get **PACKET-SNIFFER v2.18.1 (not SNIFFER-2 v1.x!)** from http://www.ti.com/tool/PACKET-SNIFFER
+2. Connect CC Debugger to the Debug-Port of ZigUP with an 1:1 cable.
+3. Select protocol "IEEE 802.15.4/ZigBee" and click "Start"
+4. Change radio channel and click "Start"
+5. Re-flash ZigUP firmware when you are done.
+Because it was replaced by a sniffer-firmware.